Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: Phase diagram and superfluid response

 We obtain the mean-fiend transition line by first taking the limit of Eq.~(\ref{Ga}) when $\Delta$ approaches zero.
 This is the linearized gap equation, whose solutions give the critical magnetic field $h$ for a given $Q_2$ at each temperature.
 Finding $Q_2$ that maximizes $h$, we eventually obtain the mean-field transition line.

-To find the BKT transition temperature at a magnetic field $h$, namely $T_{\rm c}(h)$, we solve the NK criterion of Eq.~(\ref{BKT}) that corresponds to the relation of bare parameters $2\pi Y(0) = -X(0)$ (see Sec.~\ref{IV C}).
+To find the BKT transition temperature at a magnetic field $h$, namely $T_{\rm c}(h)=t_{\rm c}(h)T_{c0}$, we solve the NK criterion of Eq.~(\ref{BKT}) that corresponds to the relation of bare parameters $2\pi Y(0) = -X(0)$ (see Sec.~\ref{IV C}).
+We emphasize that the parameters $\Delta,~J_B$, and $f_S$ depend on the temperature $t$, the magnetic field $h$, and the Cooper pair momentum $Q_2$.
 Below, we refer to $T_{\rm c} \equiv T_{\rm c}(0)$ as the zero field BKT transition temperature.
 Moreover, the bare effective superfluid stiffness $J_B$ used in calculating the BKT transition temperature at each magnetic field is calculated with $Q_2$ at which the stable mean-field solution gains the maximum condensation energy.